NBA player stabbed in New York vows to make 'a full recovery'

 Copeland underwent surgery on Wednesday on his abdomen and left elbow for the stab wounds and was in stable condition on Thursday at a New York City hospital, the team said, adding that there was no timetable for how long he will remain hospitalized.

-The man who allegedly attacked Copeland, Shezoy Bleary, 22, was arrested.
-Sefolosha and another member of the Atlanta Hawks, Pero Antic, were charged for trying to prevent police from setting up a crime scene.
+The man who allegedly attacked Copeland, Shezoy Bleary, 22, was arrested, and two members of the Atlanta Hawks, Pero Antic and Thabo Sefolosha, were also charged for trying to prevent police from setting up a crime scene.

-Sefolosha suffered a fractured fibula and ligament damage that will require surgery, putting him out for the rest of the season and the entire postseason, according to a statement from the Hawks.

-“This is a very difficult situation for Thabo and our thoughts and support will be with him during his recovery,” Head Coach Mike Budenholzer said.

 A second woman, who was believed to be Bleary's girlfriend, also was slashed in the abdomen during the incident, police said.